openstack-archive/vmtp/doc/source/usage.rst

 * The VM image name to use to run the performance tools, you will need to specify any standard Linux image (Ubuntu 12.04, 14.04, Fedora, RHEL7, CentOS...) - if needed you will need to upload an image to OpenStack manually prior to running VMTP
 * VM SSH user name to use (specific to the image)
 * The flavor name to use (often specific to each cloud)
-* Name of the availability zone to use for running the performance test VMs (also specific to each cloud)

 Check the content of cfg.default.yaml file as it contains the list of configuration variables and instructions on how to set them.